bahrus/xtal-state/README.md

 xtal-state-watch watches for all history state changes.
 Like xtal-state-commit, you can specify the level as "local", "shadow" or "global".
 When history changes, it emits an event "history-changed".

-## Merging history.state
+## Deep merging history.state

-xtal-state-update extends xtal-state-commit, but adds the ability to *merge* changes to the existing history.state object, even with the same path, if it exists, so that other history updates done by other pieces of code will be even less likely to be lost.
+xtal-state-update extends xtal-state-commit, but adds the ability to *deep merge* changes to the existing history.state object, even with the same path, if it exists, so that other history updates done by other pieces of code will be even less likely to be lost.

 Syntax: